 The School of Computing and Information Sciences (SCIS) maintains a data center, research and instructional labs, and computer classroom facilities.
-These facilities are housed in the Engineering and Computer Science (ECS) and PG6 Tech Station buildings on the Modesto A. Maidique Campus located in Miami, Fl.
+These facilities are housed in the Computing, Arts and Science Education (CASE) (Formally Engineering and Computer Science (ECS)) and PG6 Tech Station buildings on the Modesto A. Maidique Campus located in Miami, Fl.
 The facilities are maintained by a dedicated professional IT support staff as noted in the staffing section below.
-You can obtain assistance by emailing firstname.lastname@example.org or visiting our Technical Support office in ECS 258 during business hours.
+You can obtain assistance by emailing email@example.com or visiting our Technical Support office in CASE 258 during business hours.

 Internet access is available from all FIU student residence halls, off-campus access is available via private ISP to Linux/Unix student file systems and computer servers 24/7 via ssh, sftp or scp.